Business Opening Hours

 What is direct edit?
 In 2017, Google began making changes to the ways in which businesses can update and edit their Business Profiles.
 It became possible to make these alterations directly in Google Search, simply by searching for the business name.

-The benefit of this is that profile owners do not have to use the GBP app or web interface in order to access their profiles.
-Initially called New Merchant Xperience (NMX) by Google, it is also commonly referred to as direct edit.
+The benefit of this is that profile owners do not have to use the GBP app (which will be discontinued in 2023) or web interface in order to access their profiles.
+Initially called New Merchant Xperience (NMX) by Google, it’s also commonly referred to as direct edit.

 You’ll be adding hours separately for each day of the week, and you can mark a break in opening hours by creating multiple entries on the same day.